What is a Joint Venture?

 Generally, the Joint Venture Agreement (JVA) is signed by all the parties involved in JV.
 A good JVA explicitly covers the objective/purpose for the formation of JV, liabilities, and rewards for each party against their respective contribution, term and termination clauses for JV, and governing laws in case of any dispute.

-Benefits of entering into a Joint Venture
+Benefits of Entering into a Joint Venture

 Read more about other corporate restructuring strategies.